ebuchman/blog/content/posts/ethical-investing.md

 That said, many of the European companies have their own checkered history of exploitation detailed on their Wikipedia pages.
-Nestle, which tops the iShares ETF, seems particularly bad in its exploitation of water resources, proliferation of plastic, and its continued use of child slave labour (!).
+Nestle, which tops the iShares ETF, seems particularly bad re water resources, proliferation of plastic, and its continued use of child slave labour (!).
 But some, like ASML, LVMH, and Roche, seem to have relatively clean records (that is, if you're into micro-processors, luxury goods, and pharmaceuticals),